JoseUlisesQuevedo/BH-CodingAssignment/README.md

 # BH-CodingAssignment
 Coding Assignment for BH RA Application - NLP for tweet sentiment classification.
 We build a simple pipeline to process tweets and create binary classification models.
-The repo is structured as follows

-# BH-CodingAssignment
-Coding Assignment for BH RA Application - NLP for tweet sentiment classification.
-We build a simple pipeline to process tweets and create binary classification models.

 > A `requirements.txt` is available to set up a clean environment.
 After that, running `main.sh` should recreate the results.